-Examples of improvement opportunites are:
+Examples of improvement opportunities are:

-- Reduce Server Response Times: This means that the server hosting your page is slow and usually means you need use a faster hosting solution.
+- Reduce Server Response Times: This means that the server hosting your page is slow and usually means you need to use a faster hosting solution.

 - Enable Text Compression: This advice tells you to implement a method for compressing text files for sending across networks, thereby reducing download time.